 PROS: fits in the pocket, has integrated foil cutter

-PROS: very fast, easy to use once you know how
+PROS: very fast, and also easy to use once you know how

 CONS: no foil cutter, bulky